aqxiy/ip25ys/README.md

 # ip25ys
-Int Prototypical 25 Yang Silk
+### Int Prototypical 25 Yang Silk
+### Best applied to recovery from brain malwiring, whatever the source

 ## Supplements and brain fitness for healthy eternity: